Nebraska (NE) lease form

 Revun generates a Nebraska-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

-Before the tenancy starts, the landlord must disclose in writing the name and address of both the property manager and the owner (or the owner's authorized agent for service of process and receipt of notices).
-Neb.
-Rev. Stat. § 76-1417.
+Landlord must disclose in writing the name and address of the authorized property manager and an owner or agent for service of process and receipt of notices (Neb.
+Rev. Stat. § 76-1417).

 General information, not legal advice.
 Governing statute: Nebraska Uniform Residential Landlord and Tenant Act, Neb.
-Rev. Stat. §§ 76-1401 to 76-1449.
+Rev. Stat. §§ 76-1401 to 76-14,111; Disclosure at § 76-1417.
 Confirm current requirements or consult an attorney before finalizing a lease.

 Nebraska lease FAQ